Feuleur/blender-dd2-tools-suite/README.md

 ![mot_import_1.gif](images/mot_import_1.gif)

+Note: Animations are currently broken for most characters, some work needs to be done to support everything.

 ## Image importer compilation

 The image reading code was written in C for speed reasons, and the source code of it is included in this addon.